-Tingting Mi: I spend 3 days working as a tutor at VO/Art Union, a China-based education corporation specialising in art and fashion, where I teach my students about the essential design and technical skills of making a bag.
+Tingting Mi: I spend 3 days working as a tutor at VO/Art Union, a China-based education corporation specialising in contemporary design art and fashion, where I teach my students about the essential design and technical skills of making a bag.
 For the rest of my week, I work on my brand at my home studio, like finding inspiration for the new collection, working on sampling, negotiating deals with retailers, or even, communicating with my public relations etc. But basically, I have to do everything.
 (Laughs)

 And most recently, I have been appointed creative director by another brand.

 How important do you think of taking breaks?

 Tingting: Very important!
 I must make time for every meal, no matter how busy my work schedule is.
 I notice lots of busy people tend to skip a meal, simply to get things done.
 Ironically, it may actually damage your productivity, because I found myself losing focus and concentration if I don’t fuel my body for energy with real food.
 So, I ensure eating steady meals at regular times – 12:30 p.m. for lunch and 6:00 p.m. for dinner, regardless of where I am.

 Tingting: Honestly, it depends on the workflow and deadline.
 Sometimes, I still work on the weekends if there is something urgent coming up on the calendar; otherwise, I will spend at least one full day resting each week.
 Allowing yourself to take a break is the key to keep you going!
 On the weekends, I go somewhere really far away from the city just to enjoy the sunshine, have a cup of nice coffee at a café and buy some flowers to brighten up my workplace.
 I went to Sansheng flower village the other week – It is a very pretty place where surrounded by many florists who sell beautiful, fresh flowers.